Syria’s al-Sharaa meets Erdogan in Turkiye as sanctions lifted

 The new Syrian government has welcomed the lifting of the sanctions, with its Ministry of Foreign Affairs on Saturday describing the move as a “positive step in the right direction to reduce humanitarian and economic struggles in the country”.

 The first of the US sanctions on Syria were imposed in 1979, when Bashar al-Assad’s father, Hafez, was in power.
-But they were hugely levelled up after the al-Assad government launched a deadly crackdown on protesters in 2011, which triggered the country’s civil war.
+But they were hugely levelled up after the al-Assad government launched a deadly crackdown on protesters in 2011, which triggered the country’s civil war, which killed hundreds of thousands and displaced millions.

 The sanctions targeted any entity or company working with the al-Assad establishment, including those involved in rebuilding the country.